I love sharing knitting tips to others to help them craft projects.

 How do you knit a nightcap?
 While the idea of a nightcap may seem outdated, you can actually tailor the basic pattern by incorporating stripes, different types of yarn, bead, pompons, and other embellishments.

 The basic design of the nightcap makes it a fairly easy project.
-For this particular project, the finished circumference fits most adults, approximately 23 inches.
+For this particular project, the finished circumference fits most adults; it's approximately 23 inches.
 In order to complete it, you should be able to cast on, do knit stitch, purl stitch, knit in the round, and decrease.

 Creating a Tassel